Monarch2018/ev_prediction/md-example.md

 ---
 layout: page
-title: Markdown-based page example
+title: Oracle Data Science Capstone project
-subtitle: Subtitle goes here
+subtitle: Electric Vehicle Present Discovery
-bigimg: /img/start.jpg
+bigimg: /img/testla.png
 ---

 ## Here is where we can insert an image: